My Invention Story

 I'm the girl that makes robots, and I give them all away.

 Growing up, I saw my little sister struggle to access technical educational opportunities.
 She’d beg to learn about coding and robots, but the opportunities that did exist were just way too inaccessible.
 Later on, I'd witness local robotics teams and students struggle to purchase expensive educational resources.
+I never saw myself represented in STEM careers and I never felt like I belonged.
 It wasn't fair then, and it isn't fair now.
 Sadly, it is an all too common experience for many youths.
-I want all youths to have access to quality technical educational resources.
-Education in technology enables economic development, connectivity, and innovation.
-It is more than that, though, it is making sure that every youth has an equal opportunity to engage in our modern and tech-driven world.
+But why does this matter?

 EKGAR is an app-controlled robot made from recycled plastic that costs $18.95 USD to make and goes to kids for free.
 EKGAR teaches technical skills in a project-based way with a culturally competent curriculum featuring representative characters.
 The robots come with a pre-programmed loop for communities without stable Internet access.
-Our core tech is an ESP-32 Development Board.
-Through EKGAR, I've been able to reach tens of thousands of deserving youths all around the world.
+The core technology is an ESP-32 Development Board.
+I've manufactured and distributed 11k+ free kits and have 34k+ educators on our Make-A-Robot virtual learning platform with resources to make your own robots.

 My public inventions